TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 That's all we have to do!
 Turbo will recognize that our destination URL, the `/show` or `/edit` page, has a matching Turbo Frame and will replace the frame region with the content from the new page's frame!
 Something else to note is that this does work with forms as well.
 In our controller, if the `update` action contains `redirect_to @article`, then our Turbo Frame will be updated when we submit our form just like if we clicked a link.

 Now that we have frames connected, what about the things outside of the frame?
 Anything outside of the frame does not change.
-If we were going from `/show` to `/edit`, then the content outside of the frame would still be the same content of the `/show` page and we would receive any content from outside of the `/edit` frame either.
+If we were going from `/show` to `/edit`, then the content outside of the frame would still be the same content of the `/show` page and we would not receive any content from outside of the `/edit` frame either.
 The current page also does not change.
 We still stay on the `/show` page and if we were to refresh, we would still be here.
 We did not navigate to a new page, we only selected content from our destination and inserted it into our current page!
 (But using our previous knowledge of Turbo Drive, we can advance our history using `data-turbo-action` if we desire.)

 #### Breaking out of a Turbo Frame